Skip to content

 app.serve_files("app/static")

-Enable file discovery (in such case, requests for directories will generate an HTML response with a list of files):
+To enable file discovery, add the discovery=True parameter.
+In such case, requests for directories will generate an HTML response with a list of files:

 app.serve_files("app/static", discovery=True)